stronnag/mwptools/README.md

 git pull && cd build && ninja install
 ````

+Note also that there is a **Current Build** Debian package `mwptools_X.Y.Z_amd64.deb` in the [Github Releases](https://github.com/stronnag/mwptools/releases) area that is updated frequently.

 ## Arch Linux

-Arch users can install mwptools from the AUR package `mwptools-git`
+Arch users can install mwptools from the [AUR](https://aur.archlinux.org/packages/mwptools-git) package `mwptools-git`

 ## Compatibility